 JavaScript makes websites interactive by responding to user actions.
 Here’s how you can add some fun to your site:

-- Event Listeners: These are like spies that watch for certain actions, such as clicks or key presses.
+- Event Listeners: It is actually like giving your webpage ears to hear clicks!, such as clicks or key presses.
 For example:

 JavaScript code